 Vauxhall/Opel

 For Vaxhaul or Opel, you can check the door frame or under the bonnet.
-These paint codes are often three-character alphanumeric codes like 4OR or 547 (sometimes you may find it near fuel cap or boot bay).
+These paint codes are often three-character alphanumeric codes like 4OR or 547 (sometimes you may find it near the fuel cap or the boot bay).

 VW / Audi / SEAT / Škoda / Porsche